ironhack-labs/lab-intro-node/README.md

   git push origin master
   ```

-- Create Pull Request so your TAs can check up your work.
+- Create a Pull Request and submit your assignment.

 ## Testing - Introduction